keu/docs/software/deploy-git-sync.md

 Workspace editors can configure a new or existing Airflow Deployment to use a git-sync mechanism for DAG deploys.
 From there, any member of your organization with write permissions to the Git repository can deploy DAGs to the Deployment.
 To configure a Deployment for git-sync deploys:

-1. In the Astronomer UI, create a new Airflow Deployment or open an existing one.
+1. In the Software UI, create a new Airflow Deployment or open an existing one.
 2. Go to the **DAG Deployment** section of the Deployment's Settings page.
 3. For your **Mechanism**, select **Git Sync.**
 4. Configure the following values: